 Of course the good professor and his like minded peers would simply say that recent scientific studies have superseded their previous conclusions.
-Of course the whole tenor of these people is like kids who set off fire crackers in a crowded theater then after the panic has created mayhem point out that they are innocent because it was not a real machine gun after all.
+Of course the whole tenor of these people is like kids who set off fire crackers in a crowded theater then after the panic has created mayhem point out that they are innocent because after all it was not a real machine gun .

 But science or truth was not the purpose in the first place was it?
 If you think about it, the scientific knowledge to reach the conclusion they reached in 2009 as opposed to what they know today is not that much different.
-As a matter of fact the only thing that changed is what they put into their models.
+As a matter of fact the only thing that changed is the data they put into their models.

 The scientists said the study was a step forward because it used models comparing forest growth with variations in the rising levels of carbon dioxide in the atmosphere.So all that they did different in this study was factor in forest growth as a result of increased CO2, which leads one to believe that they did not previously factor this into their models.

-In other words the previous catastrophic model scenarios were based on the warmer temperatures that CO2 is believed to cause without determining what affect that same CO2 would have on plant growth which every scientist knows CO2 generates, (we would hope)
+In other words the previous catastrophic model scenarios were based on the warmer temperatures that CO2 is believed to cause without determining what effect that same CO2 would have on plant growth which every scientist knows CO2 generates, (we would hope)

-This in a nutshell is exactly how modern science operates when it comes to "climate change".
+This, in a nutshell, is exactly how modern science operates when it comes to "climate change".
 Look for and factor in only the negative impacts while ignoring or hiding the positive and limiting factors in order to promote worse case scenarios thus creating alarm.
 Then as with this new Amazon study, when the truth can no longer be hidden, quietly and without shame, tell the truth.

 Thank you Professor Peter Cox for being case study in climate change alarmism.